openfga/openfga.dev/blog/modular-models-announcement.md

 - A model can grow large and difficult to understand
 - As more teams begin to contribute to a model, the ownership boundaries may not be clear and code review processes might not scale

 With modular models, a single model can be separated across multiple files allow grouping of types and conditions into modules.
 This means that a model can be organized more easily in terms of team or organizational structure.
-Used in conjunction with features such as [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners), [GitLab](https://docs.gitlab.com/ee/user/project/codeowners/) or [Gitea's](https://docs.gitea.com/usage/code-owners) code owners. code owners, it should become easier to ensure the owners of an portion of your model are correctly assigned to review it.
+Used in conjunction with features such as [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners), [GitLab](https://docs.gitlab.com/ee/user/project/codeowners/) or [Gitea's](https://docs.gitea.com/usage/code-owners) code owners, it should become easier to ensure the owners of a portion of your model are correctly assigned to review it.

 ## How to use it?